App Store Optimization Tips For iOS 11 & 12

 What Is ASO And Why Should You Use It?

 As mentioned, ASO refers to optimizing your app and its appearance in the App Store.
-Other terms often used to describe this phenomenon are App Store SEO and Mobile App SEO.
+Other terms often used to describe this phenomenon are App Store SEO and Mobile App SEO (though, Mobile App SEO focuses on ranking higher in the Google Search Results whereas ASO focuses on the App Store's results).
 Basically, ASO is SEO for apps.
 Plus, it is the best (and low-cost) way to market your app to the broad mass and reach the right users.

 Interesting (quirky) fact; not everyone who lands on your app’s page downloads your app.
 Actually, it is one out of every three people.
 Ranking high shouldn’t therefore be your only goal.
 You should, for example, also think about showcasing your app attractively.
 The more illustrative you are about your app, the fewer irrelevant visitors and the higher conversion rates you get.
 As every one in four installed apps is only used once, you should have a particular focus on attracting high-quality users, converting them and creating long term values.